Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101.md

 ![image](/assets/images/linear_regression_1.jpg?raw=true){: .center-image }

 ## Introduction
+This is the first post in a 3-part series.

 Pretend you're a pediatrician and that your patients come in for monthly checkups.
 You've been keeping a log of each child's weight at each checkup for the first 12 months.
 You've accumulated a good bit of data that looks like this.

 ![Baby Weights](/assets/images/baby_weights.png?raw=true){: .center-image }